1. Home

 Advantages of solar trackers

 According to a study published in 2022, tracking solar panels can produce between 10% and 60% more energy than a fixed system.
-While this range depends on property location, time of day, and whether the trackers are single- or dual-axis systems, most sources estimate that sun-tracking solar panels output between 30% and 40% more power each year than a fixed installation.
+While this range depends on location, time of day, and whether the trackers are single- or dual-axis systems, most sources estimate that sun-tracking solar panels output between 30% and 40% more power each year than a fixed installation.

 Disadvantages of solar trackers